suxxmjz/ENSF480FinalProject/README.md

-# ENSF480FinalProject-Group-30
+# ENSF480FinalProject-Group 30

-This is our ENSF 480 final project (Group-30) repository.
+This is our ENSF 480 final project (Group 30) repository.

 ## Contributors